We are Oxford for Europe – a group of volunteers working to help Oxford remain the welcoming and vibrant international centre that it has always been.

-This is now out, after a totally avoidable delay of 9 months.
+This eventually came out last year, after a totally avoidable delay of 9 months.
 The Government’s attempts to say ‘nothing to see here’ are transparent and are part of a gaslighting campaign which must never succeed.

 The report makes it clear that Russian interference in the UK democratic process is the ‘new normal’, and calls clearly for an investigation into Russia’s role in the 2016 Referendum.
 Even though it finds no evidence of such a role, it roundly castigates successive Tory Governments for failing to seek one.
 It leaves open the question of whether the reason for this gross neglect was malice, incompetence, or both.
 We in Oxford For Europe, together with our sister organisations, call for urgent action so that such abuses can never happen again and so that those responsible can be held to account.

 CBI calls for a no-deal Brexit to be avoided